 Salary Range Revision.
 The raising or lowering of the salary range for one or more specific classes of positions within the classification plan.

 Salary Schedule.
-A listing by grade and step of all the approved maximum, intermediate, and minimum salary ranges authorized by the Board of County Commissioners for various position classifications of County government for hiring purposes.
+A listing by grade of all the approved minimum, midpoint and maximum salary ranges authorized by the Board of County Commissioners for various position classifications of County government for hiring purposes.